jesusvasquez333/epics-web-client-docker/README.md

 This is an example on how to create a Docker image using Github and Travis CI.

 In this example we are generating a docker image based with an example of a web-based EPICS client, using python3, flask, pyepics and matplotlib.
+The resulting image is piushed to https://hub.docker.com/repository/docker/jesusvasquez333/epics-web-client